sassoftware/saspy/saspy/doc/source/install.rst

 This is the remote version of the original connection method.
 This also works with Unix only, and it supports passwordless SSH to the Unix machine where SAS is installed.
-It is up to you to make sure that user accounts have passwordless SSH configured between the two system.
+It is up to you to make sure that user accounts have passwordless SSH configured between the two systems.
 Google it, it's not that difficult.

 In addition to the three keys for STDIO, there are two more keys to configure: